Energy efficiency in mechanical refrigeration systems for the meat industry

 * Based on 3 kW/electrical energy cost

-Little data is available on the use of chill pack in the meat industry in the United States.
+Little data is available on the use of chill packs in the meat industry in the United States.
 However, we anticipate a trend in that direction as energy costs increase.
-If we compare the cost to chill beef in a conventional manner with chilling hot boned beef, the result is as follows.
-Assuming 40.6 degree C product in, and using the example in the ASH RAE Guide, (Chapter 28 (1978)) which describes a design for 520 carcasses weighing 254 kg each or 132 000 kg per beef chilled in 20h and held for 48 h, using .03 kW-' would cost approximately $139.00 l$1.05 -1) and take three days.
-Chilling hot boned beef employing a compound compression system, an automated carton freezing system and assuming 10 h to chill from 40.6 degree C to 1.7 degree C, the cost for 132 t, less the 30% bones, trim, etc., would be about $90.00 (94 t-1, net or 6ft t-1, gross) on the same basis as the above cost (Table 2).
+The result is as follows if we compare the cost of chilling beef conventionally with chilling hot-boned beef.
+Assuming 40.6 degrees C product in, and using the example in the ASH RAE Guide, (Chapter 28 (1978)) which describes a design for 520 carcasses weighing 254 kg each or 132 000 kg per beef chilled for 20h and held for 48 h, using .03 kW-' would cost approximately $139.00 l$1.05 -1) and take three days.
+Chilling hot-boned beef employs a compound compression system and an automated carton freezing system, and it is assumed that it will chill for ten hours from 40.6 degrees C to 1.7 degrees C. The cost for 132 t, less the 30% bones, trim, etc., would be about $90.00 (94 t-1, net or 6ft t-1, gross).
+This would be the same as the above cost (Table) 2).

-This electrical energy saving of over 50% is paralleled by a reduction in space required from 1435 m2 to about 278 m2, a 60 h reduction in inventory requirements, and a reduction in capital investment.
-Depending upon the handling method, it is estimated that the automated hot boned beef chiller could be installed for a capital cost of 10% to 20% less than a chill room and a 48 h holding cooler.
-Labour would be reduced also, depending upon the packaging method and the chilling system employed.
+This electrical energy saving of over 50% is paralleled by a reduction in space required from 1435 m2 to about 278 M2, a 60 h reduction in inventory requirements, and a reduction in capital investment.
+Depending upon the handling method, it is estimated that the automated hot-boned beef chiller could be installed for a capital cost of 10% to 20% less than a chill room and a 48-hour holding cooler.
+Labor would also be reduced, depending upon the packaging method and the chilling system employed.

-The meat industry should move in the direction of the chill pack to take advantage of additional shelf life and less spoilage.
-Based on the same example, the cost to chill pack at -2 degree C assuming removal of 70 kJ kg-1 of latent heat would be about $1.07 t.
-Thus, we could chill pack for about the same energy as we use now.
-The chill time would increase by two to four h over the hot-boned chilling time.
+The meat industry should move toward the chill pack to take advantage of additional shelf life and less spoilage.
+Based on the same example, the cost to chill pack at -2 degrees C, assuming removal of 70 kJ kg-1 of latent heat, would be about $1.07 t.
+Thus, we could chill pack for about the same energy we use now.
+The chill time would increase by two to four hours over the hot-boned chilling time.
 However, the installation costs should still be well below the conventional chill room/holding room methods.

 The cost to freeze would be 2 to 2.3 times the cost to chill pack.
-The cost to store at -23 degree C would be two to one versus -2 degree C storage.
-It is recommended that air temperatures of -29 degree C to -32 degree C be employed for chilling a product to -2 degree C. As the low air temperature will seal the surface of the product rapidly and will eliminate much of the 'drip' loss normally associated with chilling meat products, it will also decrease the chilling time and the initial cost of the conveying mechanism.
+The cost to store at -23 degrees C would be two to one versus -2 degrees C storage.
+It is recommended that air temperatures of -29 degrees C to -32 degrees C be employed for chilling a product to -2 degrees C as the low air temperature will seal the surface of the product rapidly and will eliminate much of the drip loss normally associated with chilling meat products.
+It will also decrease the chilling time and the initial cost of the conveying mechanism.

 Conclusion